-Now we are going to repeat the same process described so far, but we are going to do it with vinegar instead of bleach.
+If you are okay to go ahead with vinegar, we are going to repeat the same process described so far, but we are going to do it with vinegar instead of bleach.
 Let the drum fill up with a large load setting of hot water.
 Add 4 cups of vinegar.
 Close the lid and let it agitate for a few minutes.

 Step Five – Let it Sit & Soak